orharazi/plarium/README.md

 Here are some instructions on how you can use this service.

-Using Node.js:

-1. Start the application: `npm run start`

-Using Docker:

-1. Run a container for the previously created image: `docker run -p 3000:3000 plarium`
+Using Node.js, start the application: `npm run start` Using Docker, run a container for the previously created image: `docker run -p 3000:3000 plarium`

 Now, the service is running, and you can interact with it on the port you chose before (default port is 3000).
 Let's discuss the available routes.